Haugen/aoc-go/README.md

 ## The template

 The template to get started each day looks like below.
 Additional utilities are provided in the `utils` package.
+Template has been updated in 2024 to practice more of a "Go style", working with a single struct, adding datastructures and methods to it.

 ```go
 package main